skip to Main Content

 Does Medicare cover any of my skilled needs?

-When Should a Medicaid Plan be Presented to the Guardianship Court?
+When Should a Medicaid Plan be Presented to the New York Guardianship Court?

-A Medicaid plan can be presented to the guardianship court either before a guardian has been appointed or after, depending on when the need for a Medicaid plan arises.
+Medicaid planning in New York can be presented to the guardianship court either before a guardian has been appointed or after, depending on when the need for a Medicaid plan arises.

 Medicaid Planning at the Onset of the Guardianship Proceeding

-If the need for a Medicaid plan is apparent at the onset of the guardianship proceeding, then the petitioner can request authority to do Medicaid planning and asset protection and include the Medicaid eligibility plan in the petition.
-The petition should not only include the proposed plan, but the reasons why it is necessary to help the incapacitated person and is consistent with his or her known wishes.
+If the need for a Medicaid plan is apparent at the onset of the New York guardianship proceeding, the petitioner can request authority to do Medicaid planning and asset protection to prepare for Medicaid eligibility.
+The petition should include the proposed plan, why it’s necessary to help the incapacitated person, and indicate its consistency with their known wishes.

-The petition for guardian of the personal needs and property management should also clearly establish the validity of the plan and explain that at no time will the alleged incapacitated person be left without assets or Medicaid to meet his/her medical needs.
-The petition should also specifically request the authorities that will be necessary to implement the Medicaid plan and allow the guardian to gather the information and documentation necessary to apply for Medicaid.
+The petition for guardian of personal needs and property management should also clearly establish the plan’s validity, explaining how the alleged incapacitated person will never be left without assets or Medicaid benefits to meet their medical needs.
+The petition should also specifically request the necessary authority to implement the Medicaid plan and allow the guardian to gather the information and documentation for Medicaid eligibility.

-If possible and when appropriate, the petitioner’s attorney should discuss any issues with the Medicaid plan that might impact the alleged incapacitated person’s testamentary scheme with the interested parties to attain consent before submitting the petition.
+If possible and when appropriate, the petitioner’s attorney should discuss any issues with the Medicaid plan that might impact the alleged incapacitated person’s overall estate planning goals to obtain the consent of interested parties before submitting the petition.

 Medicaid Planning After the Guardian is Appointed

-If the need for a Medicaid plan does not arise until after the guardian is appointed, then the guardian for the property management will need to petition the court to expand the guardian’s powers to include the additional powers needed to implement the Medicaid plan.
+If the need for a Medicaid plan doesn’t arise until after the guardian is appointed, the guardian for property management must petition the court to include the additional powers needed to implement Medicaid planning in New York.

-In some cases, it may be necessary for the guardian to first get the court’s approval to retain an experienced elder law attorney to establish a Medicaid plan.
-The elder law attorney could prepare a memorandum to the court explaining the Medicaid plan, which would be included as an exhibit to the petition to approve the plan.
-Likewise, the elder law attorney should be available to appear before the court to testify or explain the benefits of the Medicaid plan and provide a recommendation to the court.
+In some cases, it may be necessary for the guardian to get the court’s approval to retain an experienced elder law attorney or Medicaid planning attorney to establish a Medicaid plan.
+The elder law attorney could prepare a memorandum for the court explaining the Medicaid plan and include it as an exhibit to the petition.
+Likewise, the elder law attorney or Medicaid planning attorney should be available to appear before the court to testify or explain the benefits of the Medicaid plan and provide a recommendation to the court.

-Regardless of the substance of the Medicaid plan or the manner in which it is presented to the court, it is clear that Medicaid planning has become more innovative than simple asset transfers and requires the guidance of an experienced Elder Law attorney who can help avoid pitfalls and mistakes along the way.
-It will be the responsibility of the guardian, with help from the elder law attorney, to present a sound basis for the Medicaid plan and to educate the court on the necessity and validity of the plan.
+Regardless of the substance of the Medicaid plan or how it’s presented to the court, it’s clear that Medicaid planning has become more innovative than simple asset transfers and requires the guidance of an experienced elder law attorney who can help avoid pitfalls and mistakes along the way.
+It’s the responsibility of the guardian, with help from the elder law attorney, to present a sound basis for the Medicaid plan and educate the court on its necessity and validity.

 Russo Law Group, P.C.